Limits for realizing single photons: Introduction

 Ultimately though, the discussion of whether sharp causality and free will exist is no longer a topic of physics, and we therefore leave it aside.
 It appears that it is \emph{possible} to formulate a theory where these concepts are present, also for quantum field theory.
 We therefore include as an assumption in our analysis that on-demand sources exist.

 The paper is organized as follows. \secref{sec:the_fermi_problem_and_causality_in_quantum_field_theory} is a historical overview of analyses similar to our setup, mainly focused on investigations of the Fermi problem.
 In \secref{sec:local_measurements_and_strictly_localized_states} we look to algebraic quantum field theory to characterize the set of strictly localized states through local measurements and vacuum expectation values.
 We then find how these states can be generated by Licht or unitary operators.
 In \secref{sec:strictly_localized_state_eta12_near_single_photon} we construct a specific example of a state $\ket{\eta_{1,2}}$ that is strictly localized yet close to a single photon.
 The fidelity bounds for \eqref{F_MAX_1G} and \eqref{F_MAX_1XI} are then derived in \secref{sec:bounds_for_F_max_1g} and \secref{sec:bounds_for_F_max_1xi}, respectively.
 In \secref{sec:numerical_examples} we look at some concrete examples of target states $\ket{1_\xi}$ and $\ket{1_g}$, and plot numerical values for the corresponding fidelity bounds. \secref{sec:fidelity_bounds_for_arbitrary_number_states} generalizes the analysis from single photons to states of arbitrary photon number $\ket{n_\xi}$ and $\ket{n_g}$.
-Concluding remarks are given in \secref{sec:conclusion}, where we also indicate connections to experimental results. \appref{sec:proof_photons_cannot_be_localized} gives a short, self-contained proof that plane-wave single photons cannot be strictly localized to spacetime intervals due to the Paley-Wiener criterion.
+A discussion of the results and concluding remarks are given in \secref{sec:discussion_and_conclusion}, where we also indicate connections to experimental results. \appref{sec:proof_that_single_photons_in_1d_cannot_be_localized} gives a short, self-contained proof that single photons in 1D cannot be strictly localized, and we recap the Paley-Wiener criterion.
 We then show in \appref{sec:localization_of_classical_fields_and_coherent_states} why coherent states avoid this limitation and can be localized.
 Finally, \appref{sec:eigenvectors_of_quantum_fields} discusses spectral decomposition and eigenvectors of quantum field observables in connection with local measurements.